ChipCE/WiFiMan/README.md

 ESP8266 is a modified version of ESP8266HTTPUpdateServer customizable web UI.

 ## Change logs
+### v1.4.0
+- Migrating from  ArduinoJson 5 to  ArduinoJson 6
 ### v1.3.2
 - Added void setLedPin(int pinNumber,bool onState) function.
     Set simple led indicator.
 The led will stay on when the esp trying to connect to the network and blink when the esp in ap(config) mode.